compnerd/swift-cmake-examples/README.md

 This invocation builds the project in release mode with debug information.
 This enables optimized builds with debug information.
-Additionally, the standard CMake option `ENABLE_TESTING` is used to enable tests.
+Additionally, the standard CMake option `BUILD_TESTING` is used to enable tests.
 This builds tests and is used in the `HelloWorldCore` library to enable testable exports.

 ## What is supported